eclecticlogic/eclectic-orc/index.md

 ```

 The above schema definition implicitly does three things:

 1. It defines the order of the columns (first name then year)
 1. It defines the data types of the columns (String, int)
 1. It defines the names of the columns (name, year)

 The library allows you to customize aspects of the schema.
 Let us start with column names.
-If you wanted your column to be called 'graduationYear' instead of year, simply change the
+If you want the *year* column to be called *graduationYear*, simply change the
 schema column definition.

 ```java